 After configuring all this when you try to open the screen saver setting you should get the below message.

-I hope you found this blog post on How to Prevent Windows Users from Changing the Screen Saver interesting and helpful.
+I hope you found this blog post on how to prevent Windows Users from Changing the Screen Saver via the Registry Settings helpful.
 In case you have any questions do not hesitate to ask in the comment section.